dpate243/Geo-Distributed-DBMS/README.md

 1. Open docker desktop (for windows and mac)

-2. Make sure you get the *.env* file and paste it in the project directory root.
+2. Make sure you have the *.env* file and paste it in the project directory root.

 3. Open command promt in the **project directory root**